s-arjunwadkar/utp_dashboard_automation/README.md

 ## Reusing Framework for Another Bronze Table

-Create a new Python script and call:
+To ingest another table/file in the future, create a new Python script and call:

 loader.load_file(
     local_file="path/to/new.csv",